 The period after the successful completion of a canine cataract surgery is quite critical as it typically has an impact on the dog’s long-term prognosis.
 In most cases, dogs that have undergone cataract surgery will regain their sight almost immediately, but it is also possible that this process will take some days.

-It is recommended that dogs that have undergone cataract removal surgery wear protective collar for at least two weeks after the procedure to shield their eyes from accidental trauma.
+It is recommended that dogs that have undergone cataract removal surgery wear a protective collar for at least two weeks after the procedure to shield their eyes from accidental trauma.

 The vet will also recommend the use of eye drops and oral medication, with the frequency of usage typically decreasing till the dog’s eyes are completely healed.